hpi-swa-teaching/WindowAcrobatics/README.md

   * A switching tool that lets you cycle over your windows and switch between different Spaces.

 ### Installation
-Simply drag and drop the *.sar* into your image.
+Simply drag and drop the newest *.sar* into your image.
-Then run `WAHandler reset` in your Workspace.
+You may need to activate WindowAcrobatics explicitly -- just follow the post-install instructions in your image!

 ### Usage